ozpc99/My-Recipes/README.md

     SQLAlchemy       1.4.18
     Werkzeug         2.0.1

+### Initialising the Database with Postgres
+Once you have your database schemas set up using Python, you will want to connect it to Postgres.

+#### Creating the Postgres Database
+1. Enter the Postgres CLI.
+In a Bash terminal, type the command:

+        psql

+2. Create the Postgres Database by typing the command:

+        CREATE DATABASE: database_name_here;

+    - Replace 'database_name_here' with the name you want to give your database.
+    - Remember to include the semicolon ( ; ) at the end of the command.

+3. Exit the Postgres CLI by typing the command:

+        \q

+#### Importing the Python Database Schema into Postgres

+1. Enter the Python3 CLI.
+In a Bash terminal, type the command:

+        python3

+2. Type the command:

+        from root_directory_name_here import db

+    - Replace 'root_directory_name_here' with the name of the root directory that holds your Python file containing the database schemas.

+3. Type the command:

+        db.create_all()

+4. Exit the Python3 CLI by typing the command:

+        exit()

+#### Check the database has been created and imported successfully

+1. Enter your Postgres database directory in Postgres CLI by typing the command:

+        psql -d database_name_here

+    - Replace 'database_name_here' with the name of your database.

+2. Run these commands to check the Python data schema has been populated in Postgres:

+    - To go back to the last entry, type:

+            q

+    I. To list tables, type:

+        \dt

+    II.
+To Describe tables, type:

+        \d

+#### Deleting the Database
+If at any time, you wish to update your Python database schemas such as adding new tables or columns, you will need to reimport your database into Postgres.

+1. Delete the old Postgres database by entering the Postgres CLI and typing the command:

+        DROP DATABASE database_name_here;

+    - Replace 'database_name_here' with the name of your database.
+    - Remember to include the semicolon ( ; ) at the end of the command.

+2. Repeat the steps to [Initialise the Database with Postgres](#initialising-the-database-with-postgres)

 ### Committing to GitHub
 Once your workspace is set up successfully and you're happy to push to GitHub:
 1. Open a new Git Bash terminal